pswhitehead/Stability-of-Cognitive-Control/Data/DATAREADME.md

 # Note about data
-Data can be downloaded at:
+Data can be downloaded at:https://osf.io/4yvhn
-Data can be gotten by email: